balvig/bricks/examples/led-rgb/README.md

 # LED - RGB

 For https://docs.wemos.cc/en/latest/d1_mini_shiled/rgb_led.html

+## TODO
-TODO: Flashes all LEDs on reset :(
+- [ ] Flashes all LEDs on reset, avoidable?
+- [ ] Built-in LED seems to turn on when other LEDs are off

 ## Inbox